Malfoy/BCALM/README.md

 BCALM's license is BSD with Attribution.
 In informal words, any use is permitted as long as it acknowledges us.
 For example with a citation to:

     @inproceedings{reprdbg14,
-    author = {Chikhi, R. and Limasset, A. and Jackman, S. and Simpson, J. and Medvede}, P.}, title = "{On the representation of de Bruijn graphs}", booktitle = {RECOMB},
+    author = {Chikhi, R. and Limasset, A. and Jackman, S. and Simpson, J. and Medvedev}, P.}, title = "{On the representation of de Bruijn graphs}", booktitle = {RECOMB},
     publisher = {Springer},